ViGeng/qoc/README.md

 ## Update and RoadMap

+At current stage, this project focuses on implementing a minimal proof-of-concept (PoC) program to demonstrate the feasibility of the design.
+So there are several hypotheses and assumptions:
+1. The network is reliable and stable.
+2. The data security is not considered.
+3. All nodes know the routing information.
+4. No reward mechanism is considered.

 ### Todo

 - [ ] network and tree-app decoupling
     - [ ] function separation and design: a diagram
     - [ ] API definition
+- [ ] Graph Implementation (not a tree anymore)

+### 2023-05-08
+- [ ] A framework to simulate the remote execution process
+  - [ ] Node (forwarders mainly) and its Main components and functions
+    - [ ]
+  - [ ] Node generator and initializer (generate a network and distribute tasks)
+  - [ ] Routing center

 ### 2023/4/28